Final Binary - Litepaper

 Power Multiplier

-The power multiplier is a value used to calculate the strength of each deposit and decreases over time to give early participants an advantage.
+The power multiplier is a value used to calculate the strength of each boost and decreases over time to give early participants an advantage.
 The multiplier starts declining from the beginning of the game, but for the first hour, the game overrides this and provides the full multiplier (2×).
 After one hour, the override ends, the multiplier drops to its actual level, and then continues decreasing steadily until reaching zero at the end of the round.

 Winning Side Rewards